Trains in the UK

 There are a few ways that passengers can affect the cost of a ticket from Rome to Turin.
 Specifically, selecting either the Standard class (on Trenitalia) or the Smart class (on Italo) will provide passengers with essential amenities, but will ultimately be more cost-savvy than upgrading.
 Additionally, if travel plans are fixed, then securing a non-refundable and non-flexible ticket will save money, especially if the ticket can be booked a few days ahead of the trip.
 There are also a number of discounts that are available to passengers based on a number of qualifications; for instance, Trenitalia has a Bimbi Gratis offer that is designed for family groups of between two and five people—the offer allows minors under the age of 15 to travel for free with an accompanying adult.
 Travelers may also want to check to see if they qualify for senior discounts.

-Some of the Rome train stations to Turin you can start your journey from include Roma Termini, Roma Tiburtina and Roma Ostiense.
-Similarly, some of the arrival train stations in Turin include Torino Porta Nuova, Torino Porta Susa and Torino Dora.
+There are a few train stations in Rome to start your journey from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+In Turin you have a few train station options to choose from for your arrival including Torino Porta Nuova, Torino Porta Susa and Torino Dora.

-When traveling this route, Omio customers are departing most frequently from Roma Termini and arriving in Torino Porta Nuova.
+Omio customers traveling this route depart most frequently from Roma Termini and arrive in Torino Porta Nuova.

 Here are some other resources that might have the information you need